villo/villoJS/README.md

 Version 1.0 Todo
 ----------------

-The following should realistically be completed by the 1.0 release.
+The following should be completed by the 1.0 release.

 - Finish full unit test suite.
 - Native JSON handling in storage.